 Want to give the crowds the slip?
-Glide across to the serene, uncrowded slopes of Pizol, Scuol, Samnaun or glacier-rimmed Pontresina, but a snowball throw away from St Moritz.
+Glide across to the serene, uncrowded slopes of Pizol, Scuol, Samnaun or glacier-rimmed Pontresina, all a snowball throw away from St Moritz.

-2. Venture into a winter wonderland in Valais & Vaud
+2. Venture into a winter wonderland in the Valais & Vaud ski regions

-3. Insider secrets await you in Central Switzerland
+3. Insider secrets and off-piste treasures await you in Central Switzerland

 4. Prepare to be bowled over by the beauty of the Bernese Oberland